morganthomas/winning-arguments/winning-arguments.md

 One simple kind of case of an approximate Nash equilibrium around following a rule is the kind of case where each player is individually better off following the rule, regardless of what others do.
 "Don't eat mushrooms you are unable to identify" is an example of a rule like this.

 In other cases, whether people are better off following the rule depends on whether or not others follow the rule.
 For example, if others are working hard to get US dollars in your area, then you're probably better off if you work hard to get US dollars, so that you can buy things from all the people working for dollars in your area.

+In summary, here are the key statements I have made about rules.

+1. Rules are defined and established by humans.
+2. Pretty much anything can follow rules.
+3. Games have rules, and rules occur in the context of games and gamelike activities.
+4. There is no substantive difference in meaning between "rule" and "law," understanding the unqualified term "law" to exclude laws of nature (but to include human-constructed descriptions thereof).
+5. Laws are a kind of rule, but the term "law" isn't applied to all rules, but only to certain rules whose jurisdictions are particularly wide.
+6. Essentially any rule can be written in the form of a statement, saying what is true when the rule is followed.
+7. Rules are of two types: descriptive rules and prescriptive rules.
+8. All rules/laws bind us and/or the world, in some sense and at least in some cases.
+9. The phenomenon of binding is of two types: authoritative and organic binding.
+Descriptive rules are always organically binding.
+10. Prescriptive rules can be organically binding in a game if there is an approximation of a Nash equilibrium around following the rule.

 ## Winning